AdobeDocs/experience-manager-65.ko-KR/help/assets/configure-aem-assets-with-brand-portal.md

 1. Navigate to **[!UICONTROL JWT]** tab, and copy the **[!UICONTROL JWT payload]**.

-   The API Key, Client Secret key, and JWT payload information will be used to create IMS account configuration.
+   The API Key, Client Secret key, and JWT payload information that is used to create IMS account configuration.
 -->

 ### IMS 계정 구성 {#create-ims-account-configuration}